Sparks during work; can I work spark-free?

 spark-free blasting without grit

-Bristle Blasting technology simultaneously removes corrosion and generates anchor profile.
+Bristle Blasting is a technology that is perfect as an alternative to sandblasting.
+It simultaneously removes corrosion and generates an anchor profile.
 The bristle tips are designed to strike the corroded surface with kinetic energy that is equivalent to standard processes that use grit blast media.

 Immediately after the bristle tips strike the surface, they retract (“rebound”) from the surface, which results in both corrosion removal and micro-indentation that exposes fresh surface.